Snails

 Snails thrive in environments that provide moisture, shelter, and food.
 You are most likely to encounter them in the following areas:

 • Gardens and Landscapes: Snails are common in gardens where there is abundant vegetation, especially in areas with moist soil and dense plant cover.
 They hide under leaves, mulch, stones, and garden debris during the day.
-They are especially drawn to leafy greens, flowers, and decaying plant material.
+Garden snails in particular are especially drawn to leafy greens, flowers, and decaying plant material.

 • Lawns and Turf Areas: Lawns with consistent watering provide the moisture snails need to survive.
 They are often found in shaded areas under grass clippings or along the edges of garden beds.